 - There are better out there

-The lowdown: Beaphar’s Fiprotec spot on is an easy to use, affordable non-prescription flea treatment which we rate highly thanks to its high-performance level and reasonable price.
-With this spot on treatment, you can expect your dog to begin losing its fleas even if they haven’t bitten into your dog yet.
+The lowdown: Beaphar’s Fiprotec spot-on is an easy to use, affordable non-prescription flea treatment which we rate highly thanks to its high-performance level and reasonable price.
+With this spot-on treatment, you can expect your dog to begin losing its fleas even if they haven’t bitten into your dog yet.
 This is due to the inclusion of the chemical Fipronil (hence the name).
+Fipronil is a chemical which is stored in the dog’s hair follicles and kills the fleas that way.
+Although this stuff is somewhat safer as it is not ingested it is at the same time a bit slower working; after 24-48 hours instead of the usual 15 minutes to 24 hours that other spot-on treatments do.
+However, it does offer protection for 5 weeks after which is on part with the leading spot-on flea treatments.

 - A flea treatment that isn’t ingested